AdvaitU/af-cc-hw2/README.md

 # Tamagotchi-Style Cat Emulator

 ### Description
 A tamagotchi-styled barebones game about a cat built using [OpenFrameworks](https://openframeworks.cc/).
 Instructions included in run.
-Homework assignment for submission for the course Coding 2 - Advanced Framewroks at the CCI (Febrary 2022).
+Homework assignment for submission for the course Coding 2 - Advanced Frameworks at the CCI (Febrary 2022).

 ### Instructions to use
 Pull repository and place it in the 'myApps' folder in your OpenFrameworks installation